Actusis-Nricul/helobro/README.md

 ### Requirements
 - Roblox game client from rdd: [you can get here](https://rdd.weao.gg/)
-- Script executor that supports high quality scripts(Supported Executers: solara, bytebreaker, real, velocity, any paid executor, madium.)
+- Script executor that supports high quality scripts (Supported Executers: solara, bytebreaker, real, velocity, any paid executor, madium, nezur, any mobile executor, reveilx, ronix, vegax.)

-## 📝 Script Structure

-Most scripts follow this general pattern:

 ## ⚠️ Disclaimer

 These scripts are provided for **educational purposes only**.
-Use at your own risk and be aware of roblox staff
+Use at your own risk and be aware of roblox staff in your servers.

 ## 🤝 Contributing